Proof complexity of positive branching programs: Preliminaries on proof complexity and branching programs

-\begin{remark} [Distinguishing extension variables] Note that we formally distinguish extension variables from propositional variables.
 This is for the same technical reasons as in \cite{DBLP:conf/csl/BussDasKnop20} we must not allow extension variables to be decision variables, i.e.\ we forbid formulas of the form $\dec A {e_i} B$.
 If we did allow this then we would be able to express all Boolean circuits succinctly, whereas the current convention ensures that we only express NBPs. \end{remark}